-Among these is the 2018 contest ‘Localise the SDGs’, which aimed to support entrepreneurs implementing one or more of the Sustainable Development Goals in Amsterdam.
-One project selected was Tha Block Bizkids, which contributed to SDG 10 (reduced inequality) and SDG 12 (responsible consumption and production) by teaching sustainable entrepreneurship to children in Amsterdam neighbourhoods affected by socio-economic deprivation.
+Among these was the 2018 contest ‘Localise the SDGs’, which aimed to support entrepreneurs implementing one or more of the Sustainable Development Goals in Amsterdam.
+One project selected was Tha Block Bizkids by Fawaka Ondernemersschool, which contributed to SDG 10 (reduced inequality) and SDG 12 (responsible consumption and production) by teaching sustainable entrepreneurship to children in Amsterdam neighbourhoods affected by socio-economic deprivation.
 One young participant pitched the idea of putting ‘eyes’ on bins, because “people are more likely to throw their garbage in the bin if they feel watched.”

 In 2021, Amsterdam Impact worked with the City of Amsterdam to launch Boost je Buurt (‘Boost your Neighbourhood’), a challenge for impact-driven entrepreneurs striving to make Amsterdam’s neighbourhoods healthier, more inclusive and more sustainable.
 Twenty-eight entrepreneurs were selected to join a programme to help them set up or accelerate their neighbourhood-focused impact enterprises.
-Participants ranged from Voorjebuurt, a neighbourhood-focused crowdfunding platform, to Women Skate the World, which uses skateboarding to empower girls, women and LGBTQI+ people.
+Participants ranged from Bijlmer Bookstore, Amsterdam’s first Afrocentric bookshop, to Women Skate the World, which uses skateboarding to empower girls, women and LGBTQI+ people.
 “Everyone made valuable connections – with other entrepreneurs, people in their neighbourhoods or civil servants,” says Oetelmans.
 “And we will continue to support local impact entrepreneurs.
 We are already working on the 2022 edition.”
 The programme creators are looking into extending it beyond Amsterdam next year and nurturing a far-reaching ‘neighbourhood’ of small, but mighty, impact entrepreneurs.